refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 });
 ```

-Also, Axios interceptor can be used to transform the error from the response before Axios returns the response to your code.
-Interceptors are methods that are triggered before the main method.
+Also, the Axios interceptor can be used to transform the error from the response before Axios returns the response to your code.

 ```ts title="src/data-provider.ts"
 // highlight-start